 One of the things that distinguish French houses from English ones is the use of shutters.
 This is not to say that no English houses have them; rather, that a lot of French buildings do, especially in the … Continue reading

 This post was written in 2014.
-This year, 2018, the solstice occurs at 11.23 pm Central European Time (10.23 pm GMT) on 21st December.
+This year, 2019, the solstice occurs at 5.19 am Central European Time (4.19 am GMT) on 22nd December.
 We’re in winter now, marked by a sharp frost and bright sunshine (hurray!).
-The winter … Continue reading
+The winter solstice … Continue reading

 Les Journées du Patrimoine fell this weekend in France, when historic monuments and sites throughout the country are open, many for free.
 I’d like to mark them with an account of a visit that has been on my bucket … Continue reading